gitter-badger/Revised-CommAI-env/README.md

 + 9.91 CAD
 __________

-$ 9.91 CAD Total external costs to date.
+$ 9.91 CAD Total development costs to date.
 ==========

 Nat's contest gained a sponsor, the prize pool has been extended from five $5000 to ten $5000 AI Grants.